trodemaster/packer-macOS-11/README.md

 NOTE: Filenames will change as newer versions are released

 ## Named builds
 This template has three named builds `base`, `customize`, and `full`.
-The idea here is splitting the lengthy process of macOS installation (baking the image) from the customization (frying the image).
+The idea here is to split the lengthy process of macOS installation (baking the image) from the customization (frying the image).
 The `base` build does the os install with the vmware-iso builder and `customize` takes the output VM from that and customizes it.
 Re-running the customization quickly gets allows for quicker testing of that phase.
 The `full` build does all the steps at once and if you're not testing the customizations likely what you want to use.

 ### Building the full image
 Builds the VM with all the options including Xcode